LouLeBlanc/myrand/RPMBuild.md

 * The date should aways be in the format as displayed by the `date +"%a %b %e %Y"` command.

 ## Build the RPM
-Once the preparation is complete, commit the changes and build the RPM with the following command:
+Once the preparation is complete, build the RPM with the following command:

 ```
 make rpmbuild